Yagazie-davidson/Yagazie-davidson/README.md

 📫 How to reach me: [linktree.netlify.app](https://linktree-letam.netlify.app/)

-🌱 I’m currently learning Python 🥴
+🌱 I’m in love with JavaScript 🤍
 ⚡ Fun fact: ...

 <!--